Justin Wong

-Justin Wong, occasionally shortened to just Jwong, is a formerly American and now Canadian professional fighting game player.
+Justin Wong (born November 15, 1985), occasionally shortened to Jwong, is an American professional fighting game player residing in Canada.

 Wong has won more EVO titles than anyone else with nine tournaments won: seven for Marvel vs. Capcom 2: New Age of Heroes between 2001 and 2010, one for Street Fighter III: 3rd Strike in 2009, and one for Ultimate Marvel vs. Capcom 3 in 2014.

 Career

+Justin Wong was only 15 years old when he traveled to B5 in 2001 and won its Marvel vs. Capcom 2 tournament.
+At the time, Wong did not think much of his fighting game career, later saying "I just wanted to play and play.
+The prizes were very small, and it was just myself breaking even."
+He traveled to the Evolution Championship Series in 2002 to successfully defend his Marvel vs. Capcom 2 title and came in ninth at Capcom vs SNK 2.

 Evolution 2004

-In the Evolution Championship Series 2004 Street Fighter III: 3rd Strike losers bracket final, Wong's Chun-Li lost to Daigo Umehara's Ken Masters when, in an unexpected comeback, Daigo managed to parry every single hit of Chun-Li's super art II and land a max damage combo.
-This incident has been widely shared in a well-known viral video.
+In the Evolution 2004 Street Fighter III: 3rd Strike losers bracket final, Wong's Chun-Li lost to Daigo Umehara's Ken Masters when, in an unexpected comeback, Daigo managed to parry all 15 hits of Chun-Li's super art II – a feat noteworthy for its difficulty as each parry must be performed within a window of roughly 1/6th of a second before the attack connects – and land a max damage combo.
+This incident has been widely shared in a well-known viral video known as "Evo Moment #37".

 2009

 Wong took part in GameStop's Street Fighter IV US National Tournament in 2009, which he won.
 After the main tournament, a set of special exhibition matches of Street Fighter IV took place in San Francisco, California, on April 18 after the actual competition ended.
 It featured Iyo who had recently won the Japanese National SFIV tournament, Poongko who won the Korean SFIV National Tournament, and Daigo Umehara who came by Capcom's invitation, and Wong himself.
 Wong defeated Iyo and Poongko, but lost to Umehara who went on to win the tournament.
 He was awarded a tournament seed at Evolution 2009 in Las Vegas.

 Wong gained more fame after the footage of his matches in GameStop's competition were spread on the internet.
 As of July 19, 2009, the video of the match against Umehara received almost 80,000 hits on Niconico video sharing site.